chewett/clone-all-the-repos/README.md

 Here we print out the commands to stdout which can be piped to a file to run on a remote host.

+## Future Improvements

+One of the improvements I am going to add in the future is to add some better logic for finding and checking repositories.

+The current logic for finding repositories is probably sufficient but I could add further logic to run a git command and check to see if it identifies it as a git repository.

-### Checking if something is a bare git repository
+### Logic for Checking if something is a bare git repository

 For the purposes of this script I check if something is a bare git repository by seeing if it has the following: